transcrobes/wikiextract/README.md

     optional arguments:
       -h, --help            show this help message and exit --processes PROCESSES
-                            Number of processes to use (default 1)
+                            Number of processes to use (default = nb cores - 1)

     Output:
       -o OUTPUT, --output OUTPUT